-The 5-year PUMS initial weight is the product of the 1-year ACS unrounded weights for the record divided by five and the PUMS subsampling factor.
+The PUMS initial weight is the product of the ACS unrounded weights for the record and the PUMS subsampling factor.
 Each imputed record received the same subsampling factor as its donor interview.

 GQ Person Weighting Factors

 GQ Person Post-stratification Factor